mastergaurang94/gaurang-patel/README.md

 -  [ ] Subscribe by email
 -  [ ] Bug: PostLayout loads twice every time
 -  [ ] Links to external websites in new pop up (Twitter)
--  [ ] Content is not centered on mobile